Scripture Reference: Daniel 1

 God warned his people over and over – if they did not obey him then he would not protect them from their enemies.
 One of the enemies was King Nebuchadnezzar, ruler of the powerful country of Babylon.
 King Nebuchadnezzar wanted to destroy the special city of Jerusalem and destroy the beautiful temple of God.
 Because the kings and many of the people did not obey God – he let King Nebuchadnezzar win.

 King Nebuchadnezzar came to Jerusalem three times.
 The first time he took many people as prisoners including many young people.
 The second time he captured the King and army and took 10,000 people as prisoners.
 Finally, on the third capture King Nebuchadnezzar broke down the temple and destroyed the city of Jerusalem.
 He took away almost all the rest of the people.
-They all had to move to the city of Babylon.
+They all had to move to the country of Babylon.
 Now, God’s people could not live in their own country.
 Bad things had happened because most of the people had chosen not to obey God.

 Not all the people were bad.
 There were four good young Jewish boys who were taken as prisoners during the first capture.
 Their names were Daniel, Hananiah, Mishael and Azariah.
 They were good boys who loved God.
 They obeyed God’s laws.
 They worshipped God and prayed.
 They were also careful to obey all of God’s rules about which foods they could eat and which foods they could not eat.
 Now they were prisoners!
 They had to leave their parents and go live far away in the city of Babylon.